agurgone/agurgone.github.io/_pages/research.md

 Current projects
 ======
-* My current project aims to study the systemic importance of the real estate sector in order to make the case for regional differentiated macroprudential regulation
+My current project aims to study the systemic importance of the real estate sector in order to make the case for regional differentiated macroprudential regulations.